Looking for a business loan

 However, many a time gifts can also be a part of tax planning/tax evasion.
-While tax planning done within the framework of law is permissible, tax evasion is prohibited and can be penalized.
+While tax planning done within the framework of law is permissible, tax evasion is prohibited and can be penalised.

-The Government introduced gift tax in April 1958 regulated by Gift Tax Act, 1958 (The GTA) with an objective to impose taxes on giving and receiving gifts under certain specific circumstances.
-Gifts in the form of cash, demand draft, bank cheques, or anything having value were covered.
+The Government introduced a gift tax in April 1958, regulated by the Gift Tax Act, 1958 (GTA), with an objective to impose taxes on giving and receiving gifts under certain specific circumstances.
+Gifts in the form of cash, demand drafts, bank cheques, or anything having value were covered.

 However, the GTA was abolished in October 1998 and made all gifts tax-free.
-But, Gift Tax was reintroduced in a new form and included in the Income-tax provisions in 2004.
-It is highly important to have a basic understanding of taxation on gifts in India to avoid any ignorant /unplanned tax outflow.
+But, GTA was reintroduced in a new form and included in the income tax provisions in 2004.
+It is highly important to have a basic understanding of taxation on gifts in India to avoid any ignorant/unplanned tax outflow.

-As per the law, as it stands today which was amended in 2017, gifts received by any person by any person or persons are taxed in the hands of the recipient under the head ‘Income from other sources’ at normal tax rates.
+As per Section 56 of the Income-tax Act,1961 as it stands today which was amended in 2017, gifts received by any person or persons are taxed in the hands of the recipient under the head ‘Income from other sources’ at normal tax rates.
 We have discussed below what kind of gifts are covered and their quantum to be taxed.

-The provisions relating to gift tax have been dealt with under Section 56(2)(x) of the Income-tax Act, 1961.
+The provisions relating to gift tax have been dealt with under Section 56(2)(vii) of the Income Tax Act, 1961.
 These provisions have been briefly captured in the form of the table below:

 Kind of gift covered | Monetary threshold | Quantum taxable |

-Provisions relating to considering the stamp duty value is similar to the provisions as per Section 50C.
+Provisions relating to considering the stamp duty value are similar to the provisions as per Section 50C.
 Let us discuss the provision for the purpose of gift tax in brief below:

 Individual | Any person | Marriage of Individual |